m7md1337/SCspotlight/README.md

 * ### after use option 2 OR 1
+* * now the token will save in file called .envspot so when use script again no need to enter th token or login untill the token expires
 * * but all your videos in dir vids
 * * now the script will ask u how many times upload the videos in direction vids